 This is a very classic and appealing style of jewelry photography that you will often see in high-end exhibition catalogs, magazines or other publications.
 This style is a bit more time-consuming during both the photography and the post-editing process, but definitely worth the investment.
 This is, in my opinion and in the opinion of many others including jurors and potential customers, one of best styles to showcase jewelry.

 Photography on a pure white background is the standard for many submissions including Amazon and a countless number of jewelry catalogs around the world.
 This is the preferred style for websites with pure white themes.
 It is a very clean look but you have to be careful of a few things.
 You can tell quite easily when a piece of jewelry has been cut out and the background has been digitally removed.
 This can make your jewelry appear to be floating in space and not anchored by any shadows.
 One other important aspect of the pure white background is that it is in fact, pure white.
 If it is not, when the file is placed on to a pure white background the outside edges of you’re uploaded file we’ll have a distinct off-white or gray edge.
-This is definitely something that you don’t want.
+This is definitely something you don’t

 Jewelry photography with a creative approach